 And what a change in Heaven and Hell.
 It was a hell of a long road from the metallic and somewhat disjointed whine of Ozzy Osbourne to the crystal clear and powerful lyrics of Dio in a hell of a short time.
 Of course, his fast ascension to fame really got accelerated by Ozzy Osbourne‘s insane behavior (his own words).
 Which brought about the demise of the latter – something like lightning quick.

 The song writing got a mighty brush up too, to the good side, away from the somewhat murky and more experimental way of doing things before.
-To top it Geezer Butler did not really partake in the song writing for Heaven and Hell, so it lay on the shoulders of one Ronnie James Dio, formerly from Rainbow (the band, not the bar).
+To top it Geezer Butler did not really partake in the song writing for Heaven and Hell, so it lay on the shoulders of one Ronnie James Dio, formerly of Rainbow (the band, not the bar).
 Now, I would never dare call Geezer a bad song writer.
 But the sense of freshness prevalent throughout the record is just amazing.
 And I won’t hide from the fact from you that I am a big fan of Dio in the first place.

 And talking about Tony Iommy: The Mighty Solo Demon from the hellish Metal planet of Crunch possessed him in this album and made him churn out solos and riffs of the heavenly kind.
 Outstanding and at times almost otherworldly, some of that stuff just struck me speechless.
 And this is good news, ’cause the bass work and drums are somewhat indifferent.
 Well, what can I say, Heaven and Hell is a jolly good name for the album.

-Not surprisingly the album was generally well received going to Silver and Gold in a number of places relatively quickly.
+Not surprisingly Heaven and Hell was generally well received going to Silver and Gold in a number of places relatively quickly.
 But it had to wait until ’86 to get to Platinum status in the United States.
 Nevertheless, this is a stellar performance.